 Filbert Steps

 Once at the corner of Filbert and Montgomery, look right to gaze at the towering pyramid of the TransAmerica building.
-We will get closer to this building later in this walk.

 SAN FRANCISCO SECRET STAIRWAYS HIKE: COIT TOWER, NORTH BEACH & TELEGRAPH HILL (Filbert Steps)